Wasm Operation

 (1) Validator node names only support numbers and letters (case-sensitive)

-(2) Register transaction will charge 100 BEVM whether successful or not
+(2) Register transaction will charge 100 GEB whether successful or not

 (3) Each BEVM account can only register once.